About this course

 - reasoning ability.

-Up to 15 images and/or 12 minute of moving image work
+Up to 15 images and/or 12 minutes of moving image or sound work

 A digital portfolio of recently completed studio work documented through images or other mode of documentation is required.